Founder & Lead Editor

 Style and Versatility

-Let me tell you, the days of "dad shoes" being an insult are long gone.
-New Balance has leaned hard into the chunky aesthetic, and it works.
-The 1080 v14 looks substantial but modern.
-The "N" logo is prominent, and the silhouette fits right in with current streetwear trends.
+The days of “dad shoes” being an insult are long gone.
+New Balance leans into the chunky look here, and it works.
+The 1080 v14 looks substantial but still modern, and the prominent "N" logo fits right in with current streetwear trends.

 Aesthetic Notes They have released this in a massive array of colorways, from your safe "Sea Salt" and "Castlerock" grays (perfect for the office) to loud, neon screamers that ensure you are seen at 5 AM.
 It manages to look technical without looking like a science experiment.